 B.S., M.A.
 Ohio University; Ph.D.
 Southern Illinois University at Carbondale

 B.A.
 Linfield College, M.F.A.
 Boston University

 Vicky Ragsdale has been the Administrative Coordinator and Box Office Manager for Linfield’s Theatre and Communication Arts Department since 2003.

 Robert Vaughn has been a member of the Theatre Arts Program faculty since 2008.
-Prior to his appointment as Technical Director and Sound Designer at Linfield, Professor Vaughn was project manager at Sunbelt Scenic Studios in Tempe, Ariz. for one year.
-This former Wildcat holds a bachelor’s degree in theatre from Linfield and a graduate degree in scenic design from Northern Illinois University.
+Prior to his appointment as Technical Director and Sound Designer at Linfield, Professor Vaughn was the Technical Theatre Manager at the Vancouver School of Arts & Academics in Vancouver, WA.
+He has also found freelance work in the Portland are with Profile Theatre, Lakewood Center for the Arts and Broadway Rose.